UMD: A Globally Connected University

 DATE OF ARRIVAL

-Don’t forget, as an F-1 or J-1 student, you may not enter the U.S. earlier than 30 days prior to the start date on your I-20 or DS-2019 form.
+Be aware that as an F-1 or J-1 student, you may not enter the U.S. earlier than 30 days prior to the start date on your I-20 or DS-2019 form, the Earliest Admission Date.
 At the latest, you should arrive in time for orientation events, most of which occur the week before classes start.
+See Register for International Orientation.

 DOCUMENTS TO CARRY IN YOUR HAND LUGGAGE